-Kelly authors the popular Taxgirl blog for Forbes.com; the blog has been recognized by the ABA Journal as one of the top 100 blogs written by lawyers for the past four years running.
-Kelly has also written about taxes for Reuters, Time, and AOL’s WalletPop, and has been tapped for her ability to explain taxes in plain English by Esquire, National Public Radio’s Marketplace, CBS Radio’s Marketwatch, Inc., and the Philadelphia Inquirer.
+Kelly has published four books together with Forbes (you can find a list here).
+Kelly authors the popular Taxgirl blog for Forbes.com; the blog has been recognized by the ABA Journal as one of the top 100 blogs written by lawyers and in 2013, was named to the Blawg Hall of Fame.
+Kelly has also written about taxes for Trulia, Reuters, Time, and AOL’s WalletPop, and has been tapped for her ability to explain taxes in plain English by Esquire, National Public Radio’s Marketplace, CBS Radio’s Marketwatch, Inc., and the Philadelphia Inquirer.

-Most recently, Kelly was named as a Philadelphia “40 Under 40″ by the Philadelphia Business Journal.
-The 40 Under 40 award, now in its 22nd year, recognizes young professionals in the Delaware Valley for outstanding success and contributions to their community.
+In 2012, Kelly was named as a Philadelphia “40 Under 40” by the Philadelphia Business Journal.
+The 40 Under 40 award, then in its 22nd year, recognizes young professionals in the Delaware Valley for outstanding success and contributions to their community.

 Kelly is a graduate of Meredith College and earned her law degree and her Masters of Law in Taxation from Temple University School of Law.
-She lives and works in Philadelphia, PA.
-Kelly is also a mom to three children, so she can add “dinosaur expert”, “cupcake baker” and “princess dress designer” to her resume.
+She lives and works in southeastern Pennsylvania.
+Kelly is also a mom to three children, so she can add “dinosaur expert,” “cupcake baker” and “hockey mom” to her resume.

 Hi Kelly, I enjoyed your work and presence during the play by play of the election this evening.
 I like the cut of your jib… as they say.